Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 The Rating package contains the following:
 * **Entity Object:** Rating
 * **Control Objects:**
-    * Rating Creator: Create and persist Ratings to the database.
+    * Rating Creator: Create and persist Ratings to the database
-    * Rating Manager: Edit and Destroy Ratings.
+    * Rating Manager: Edit and Destroy Ratings
-    * Rating Retriever: Retrieve single records of a Rating for display.
+    * Rating Retriever: Retrieve single records of a Rating for display
 * **Border Objects:**
-    * Rating Create: Provides input to set a rating level.
+    * Rating Create: Provides input to set a rating level
-    * Rating Edit: Edit an existing rating.
+    * Rating Edit: Edit an existing rating
-    * Rating Display: Display a list of ratings for a user.
+    * Rating Display: Display a list of ratings for a user

 Note that both the User Display UI, Sublet Search UI, and Sublet Display UI will also use the Rating Retriever Control to display Rating information on their respective pages.